STORM-IRIT/Radium-Engine/doc/developer/material.md

 _Radium Engine programmer manual_.
 A component holds one or several Ra::Engine::Rendering::RenderObject that will be drawn when rendering.

+In this example, we will build a Ra::Engine::Scene::TriangleMeshComponent whose own a single Ra::Engine::Rendering::RenderObject automatically built from a Ra::Core::Geometry::TriangleMesh and a Ra::Core::Asset::MaterialData which will be converted to a Ra::Engine::Data::Material using the corresponding Ra::Engine::Data::EngineMaterialConverters::ConverterFunction.

+\todo Either define a simpleMaterialDemo or add to Ra::Core::Asset::BlinnPhongMaterialData the capabilities of definig per-vertex color

+\todo Note that the following documentation is obsolete from here and up to _Note that this way of using the_

 To define a Ra::Engine::Rendering::RenderObject and add it to the component, the geometry of a 3D object (a Ra::Engine::Mesh) must be associated with a Ra::Engine::Rendering::RenderTechnique that links to the required Ra::Engine::Data::Material.

 To do that, the following steps must be done :